"...no human ever craves concrete or steel..."

 While I can only speak for myself, when I think of conservation, I think about the wildest of spaces, and how crucial it is to keep them wild.

 Visiting a zoo and seeing a giraffe or bison or lion is great—until you’re able to witness the same species in the wild.
-Afterwards, it will be hard to ever get excited about seeing one in captivity.
-A perfectly manicured palm tree at a massive real estate development alongside a concrete curb can be beautiful—but it is easily surpassed by any never-trimmed palm on any beach anywhere.
+Afterwards, it will be difficult to ever become excited about seeing one in captivity.
+A perfectly manicured palm tree at an upscale real estate development alongside a concrete curb can be beautiful—but it is easily surpassed by any never-trimmed palm on any beach anywhere.

 Unfortunately, partially out of necessity, and partially out of greed, our natural spaces in their original God-made glory are dwindling.
 There just aren’t many left.
 Even many of our protected spaces aren’t in their original condition, but have only been protected after being altered by man.